Certified Registered Nurse Practitioner Jobs in USA with Visa Sponsorship

 Do CNRPs qualify for H-1B visa sponsorship?

-Yes, Certified Registered Nurse Practitioners typically qualify for H-1B sponsorship as the role requires specialized nursing education at the master's or doctoral level.
+Yes, Certified Registered Nurse Practitioners typically qualify for H-1B visa sponsorship as the role requires specialized nursing education at the master's or doctoral level.
 USCIS recognizes advanced practice nursing as a specialty occupation requiring theoretical and practical application of specialized knowledge in clinical practice, pharmacology, and patient care management.

 What degree do I need for CNRP visa sponsorship?